Wormholes with Ends of the World: Holographic g -function

 \subsection{A no-ensemble theorem for \texorpdfstring{$g$}{g}}

-According to some partial evidence \cite{SW22,CCHM22}, the low-energy spectrum is not prone to averaging (in holography), so quantities such as $\overline{D_{iI}D_{iI}}$ and $\overline{B_{IJK}B_{IJK}}$ are expected to factorize when all the operator labels are set to the identity $\mathbbm{1}$, i.e., $\overline{g_a^2}=g_a^2$.
-In other words, the $g$-functions are not expected to exhibit averaging and should be treated as constants from the BCFT ensemble perspective.
+According to some evidence \cite{SW22,CCHM22}, the low-energy spectrum ($h\sim c^0$) is not prone to averaging (in holography), so quantities such as $\overline{D_{iI}D_{iI}}$ and $\overline{B_{IJK}B_{IJK}}$ are expected to factorize when all the operator labels are set to the identity $\mathbbm{1}$, i.e., $\overline{g_a^2}=g_a^2$.\footnote{Our results meet this expectation, but the general principle beyond 3D may need refinement \cite{ASS23,AR24}.} In other words, the $g$-functions are not expected to exhibit averaging and should be treated as constants from the BCFT ensemble perspective.

 In gravity, this translates to the statement that there should be no wormholes connecting two empty disks.
 With the ensemble interpretation, such wormholes contribute to the variance of $g_a$.
 If the variance of a probability distribution is zero, the variable must be a constant.